Cranq-io/cranq-prototypes-doc/io/http/express/json listener/c7c74b6e-e9c1-4a52-bc36-dfbe1dca288e.md

 * __error__: ` {"error" :string} `

-    Sends error information in case the server could not be started or a middleware could not be applied.
+    Sends error information in case the server could not be started or a middleware could not be applied.<br>